 I would normally do my monthly COVID assessment at this point of the month, but I’m waiting a week because I’ve recently added vaccine distribution and administration to my data set and I’d really like to kick 2021 off right by adding vaccine administration to my monthly review.
-At the moment, I have barely enough data to be useful, but it will be a bit more filled out at this time next week.

 I'm curious if we'll see the CDC tracking the time between doses administered.
 I think there is some potential for very interesting analytics looking at states with a short time between doses (those focusing on getting people fully vaccinated) vs. states that prioritize getting as many people as possible the first dose.